NorthernChicken/MineInstall/README.md

 ⚠️**Still under development**

 # MineInstall
-A simple Bash script to download and install a Minecraft server onto your computer/server.
+A simple Bash script to download and install a vanilla Minecraft server onto your computer/server.

 # Install script
 1. Navigate to the home directory: ```cd ~```